hfboyce/my-website/content/project/taxyvr/index.md

 #Example: tags = ["machine-learning", "deep-learning"]
 #Project summary to display on homepage.

-summary = "A Python and R package facilitating colourblind friendly visualizations"
+summary = "An R package facilitating the easy access to the Vancouver housing assessment data.
+This is semi-tidied data obtained from the City of Vancouver’s Open Data Portal."

 #Slides (optional).
 #Associate this page with Markdown slides.